 – From Mark Haney's Video Digerati column in the December issue of PLSN

 Consider a digital light with an onboard media server such as the DL2.
 Suddenly we’ve gone to 170 channels per fixture, and each channel has a number of individual functions.
 All told, there are almost 1,000 individual functions within those 170 channels.
 That’s a lot of information by any measure.
 How does that affect me, Joe Lighting Designer?
 I submit that such complexity in luminaires makes console selection all the more important.
 Fixture libraries, that ingenious creation of the late second millennium is going to be more important than ever, and those console developers who are extremely careful about creating detailed and accurate fixture libraries are the ones who will be most successful.

-– From Richard Cadena's Focus on Technology column in the November PLSN
+– From Richard Cadena's Focus on Technology column in the December issue of PLSN

 Next, I had to figure out some key positions to highlight.
 We all know that models walk to spots on the runway, stop, pirouette and walk away.
 My client pointed out a half-dozen spots where the models would be doing this.
 I focused Lekos on these areas.
 I needed enough white light so that a model could stand out in those positions, despite the fact that there would be strobes, gobos and flashing colors going on all around them.
 For floor lighting, I wanted something different.
 Moving lights on the runway would be distracting as well as physically hot.
 Marquee-style runway lighting with little golf ball lights bore me.
 So I chose a bright LED fixture housed in a PAR-style body.
 These lights were the workhorse of the show.
 They were plain sexy as a color wash, but I had them running every kind of chase available when I needed more eye candy.
 Besides those, I placed a few wash lights on the stage to silhouette models and fill some dark holes in the set.

 – From Nook Schoenfeld's LD-at-Large column in the December issue of PLSN